opencv/opencv/modules/video/doc/motion_analysis_and_object_tracking.rst

     The full constructor.

-    :param dynamParams: The dimensionality of the state.
+    :param dynamParams: Dimensionality of the state.

-    :param measureParams: The dimensionality of the measurement.
+    :param measureParams: Dimensionality of the measurement.

-    :param controlParams: The dimensionality of the control vector.
+    :param controlParams: Dimensionality of the control vector.

-    :param type: Type of the created matrices.
-Should be ``CV_32F`` or ``CV_64F``.
+    :param type: Type of the created matrices that should be ``CV_32F`` or ``CV_64F``.

 .. index:: KalmanFilter::init